a17levine/tesla_on_lambda/README.md

 This is a generic "Jets" app which is basically Ruby on Rails designed to work within the Amazon AWS Lambda environment.
 If you have errors, consult the forums or the Jets documentation.

 ## Getting started

+## IAM User Permissions for deploy

+You need to enable your IAM user for these permissions to be able to deploy

+AWSLambdaFullAccess
+IAMFullAccess
+AmazonAPIGatewayInvokeFullAccess
+AmazonAPIGatewayAdministrator
+AWSCloudFormationFullAccess